 IRS Notices for Unfiled Tax Returns

 You might be unaware that you have unfiled tax returns until you get a notification from the IRS.
-These notifications can take on many forms, so it’s important to hire a tax attorney to help guide you through the paperwork and the next steps to navigate the exemptions, credits, and deductions you are entitled to.
+These notifications can take on many forms, so it’s important to hire a tax debt attorney to help guide you through the paperwork and the next steps to navigate the exemptions, credits, and deductions you are entitled to.

 List of IRS Notices for Unfiled Tax Returns